 Level Four (Higher) – equivalent to Foundation Degree / Advanced Highers

-Life as a motor industry apprentice
+Life in the motor industry

 You might be on the factory floor working alongside high tech robots to assemble vehicles; travelling around your local area to help people who have broken down and get them on the road again; charming customers and persuading them to buy their cars from you; or eventually managing a whole team in any of those places.
-You could also be looking after a fleet of lorries or busses, or even working with a motor racing team.
+You could also be looking after a fleet of lorries or buses, or even working with a motor racing team.

 If you’re on the manufacturing side you’ll need to be conscientious and work to high standards to make sure cars meet all the required regulations.
 Likewise, if you’re changing tyres, replacing batteries or fiddling with brakes, you’ll need to make sure everything is safe.
-But that’s what all your training at work and at college will prepare you for.

 You could work in…